Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: Introduction

-Replacing the drift $f$ in \eqref{eq:I.4} by some approximating Lipschitz functions, the solution $(F,\mathrm v)$ is computable using a similar argument used in \cite[Proof of Proposition 2.1]{MuellerMytnikQuastel2011Effect}, and one can calculate that the balancing value $\mathrm v$ should be comparable to $\epsilon^{-2\frac{1-p}{1+p}}$ for small $\epsilon$.
-(The analytical calculation of solving $(F,\mathrm v)$ is omitted, because it is not used in the actual proof of Theorem \ref{thm:LU}.)
+Replacing the drift $f$ in \eqref{eq:I.4} by some approximating Lipschitz functions, the solution $(F,\mathrm v)$ is computable using a similar argument used in \cite[Proof of Proposition 2.1]{MuellerMytnikQuastel2011Effect}, and one can calculate that the balancing value $\mathrm v$ should be comparable to $\epsilon^{-2\frac{1-p}{1+p}}$ for small $\epsilon$, which gives us another intuitive explanation for the exponent $-2\frac{1-p}{1+p}$.

 To analyze the behavior of $w$ under this balancing value $\mathrm v\sim \epsilon^{-2\frac{1-p}{1+p}}$, we observe that it satisfies the following equation